martkist/martkist/doc/build-unix.md

 sudo apt-get install -y libqrencode-dev
 ```

-Once these are installed, they will be found by configure and a syscoin-qt executable will be
+Once these are installed, they will be found by configure and a martkist-qt executable will be
 built by default.